stateful/vscode-runme/examples/test.md

 # Runme Examples

-This `README.md` contains some examples for testing this extension.
+This `README.md` contains some examples for executing e2e tests for the extension.
+It covers Cell shell executions, GitHub integration and Codelense test suites

 # Extension Example Markdown Files